scivision/mbta_salary/README.rst

 by Luke Mullins and Michael Gaynor that explores at length issues with WMATA and overtime abuses.

+Note: I exclude Backpay as it represents a retroactive increase in base salary for the previous year.
+Backpay is last year's pay, paid out this year.

 .. contents::

 .. image:: plots/2015hist.png